SimplyCast/csharp-wrapper/README.md

 <p>Examples of how to use the API wrapper are included in the file Examples.cs;
 there are a series of methods in the SimplyCast.Examples class that run through different categories of functionality.</p>

+<p>By default, the API Wrapper places requests to http://api.simplycast.com/.
+This can be configured by calling setURL() on the SimplyCast API object.</p>

 <p>Here is an example of initializing the API wrapper and calling examples or
 API methods:</p>